telerik/winforms-docs/wordsprocessing/concepts/customcodefield.md

 Here is the basic syntax of a field code:

-field-type [field-argument] [switches]
+`field-type [field-argument] [switches]`

-* field-type: The type of the field.
+* `field-type`: The type of the field.
 For example: HYPERINK.

-* argument: The argument of the field.
+* `argument`: The argument of the field.
 This is optional as some of the fields do not require an argument.

-* switches: Switches define additional properties of the field.
+* `switches`: Switches define additional properties of the field.
 The syntax of a switch is the following:
-            \switch-character [switch-argument]
+            `\switch-character [switch-argument]`

-* switch-character: Character defining the switch.
+* `switch-character`: Character defining the switch.
 For example the "\o" switch for HYPERINK fields defines the tooltip switch.

-* switch-argument: The argument of the switch.
+* `switch-argument`: The argument of the switch.
 The argument is optional as not all switches require an argument.

 Below is an example of field code: